Share Your Faith

 The Gospel, on the otherhand, is a story of redemption.
 It’s the story of God looking at all the terrible things we’ve all done and choosing to show us mercy.
 “The heart [of man] is deceitful above all things and beyond cure” (Jeremiah 7:9).
 We all deserve justice and punishment for the things we’ve done.
 Instead, we’ve received grace.

-Michael Vick has just signed with another NFL team, the Philadelphia Eagles, and he will undoubtedly be met with both cheers and protests.
+Last season Michael Vick signed with another NFL team, the Philadelphia Eagles, and he has been met with both cheers and jeers.
 Yes, his punishment was warranted.
 Yes, he got what he “deserved”.
 But Christians, more than anyone else, should understand that it’s not about getting what you deserve.
 It’s about getting what you don’t deserve—grace and forgiveness.

-I’m not a fan of the Eagles, but this season, I’ll be cheering for Michael Vick.
+I’m not a fan of the Eagles, but last week, Michael Vick put on one of the greatest performances by an NFL quarterback ever, throwing for four touchdowns, and rushing for two more.
+In front of millions of viewers on Monday Night Football, Vick proved that he still had the talent to perform at the highest level—and I was cheering for him.
 Not just Michael Vick the football player, but Michael Vick the man.
 Michael Vick, the guy trying to get his life straight.
 The guy who is a child of God—a God who decided to show all of his children mercy.

 Thank God we all don’t get what we deserve.
 Instead, we all get second chances.
 We all get grace.